smoran98/Sound-Board/README.md

 ## Submission
 - Github repository link for the project
 - Publisher name
-- App name and public link on the Windows Store.
-Make sure this is the public link or you will be penalised
+- App name and public link on the Windows Store
+- **Make sure this is the public link or you will be penalised**